pyprg/dssex/README.md

 ## Separate Real and Imaginary Parts

 The non-linear solver and the CasADi-package do not support complex numbers.
-That is why the complex calculation is processed with separate real and imaginary parts.
+Hence, complex values are calculated with separate real andimaginary parts.
 Each complex number is transformed in a 2x2-matrix:

          +-      -+
          | Re -Im |          C  - complex number